AbhijeetSrivastav/AbhijeetSrivastav/README.md

 ### 📱 COVID APP Contribution

-  😷This is a Covid Stats application written in flutter and provides status of corona virus.
+  <li>😷This is a Covid Stats application written in flutter and provides status of corona virus. </li>
-  💁‍♂️For welfare of society contribute code for betterment of the application.
+  <li>💁‍♂️For welfare of society contribute code for betterment of the application. </li>
-  ⚡Just Fork and contribute some code!
+  <li>⚡Just Fork and contribute some code! </li>
-  📞Call your fellow devs for contribution too.
+  <li>📞Call your fellow devs for contribution too. </li>

   <br>